 Tmall: A Powerful Platform for Luxury Brands

 For international companies, Tmall can be a useful e-commerce platform to help increase their sales as well as to promote their brand.
 Luxury brands not only have access to Tmall and Tmall Global but also to Tmall Luxury Pavilion.
 This pavilion is an “app within an app” that enables top selected clients to get access to the most premium and luxury brands with dedicated flagship stores.
-They also benefit from a unique user experience such AI and AR, which can be a determining factor to attract consumers and make them spend more time on your web page.
+They also benefit from a unique user experience such as AI and AR, which can be a determining factor to attract consumers and make them spend more time on your web page.

 Is Tmall necessary to sell goods in China?